 Before you get into the nitty-gritty of sharing files, you must complete a few housekeeping tasks, such as enabling the appropriate type of file sharing.
 Follow these steps to do so:

-1. From the wmenu, choose System Preferences and then click the Sharing icon.
+1. Choose €¬System Preferences and then click the Sharing icon.